Pablo Iglesias Turrión: Views and stances

-He is an admirer of the Italian Communist Party and Antonio Gramsci, as is interested in the party strategy of Palmiro Togliatti and the theoretical work of Antonio Negri.
+He is an admirer of the Italian Communist Party and Antonio Gramsci, and is interested in the party strategy of Palmiro Togliatti and the theoretical work of Antonio Negri.
 (Note: He has declared that, politically, he is "Italian", adding that "my political mind was made in Italy".)
 At the Vistalegre II party congress in 2017, Iglesias represented one of the two proposals within Podemos—sometimes portrayed as a "traditional left-wing" (Iglesias) vs "classic populist strategy" (Errejón)—that clashed during the event: Iglesias' stance was to strengthen the current Podemos-United Left alliance whereas Errejón argued that this alliance locked the party too much into a radical-left identity.
 (Note: He had nonetheless derided the old IU cadres, declaring in June 2015: "keep on living in your existential pessimism.
 Stew in your own juice full of red stars and stuff, but don't approach (us), because you are precisely the (individuals) responsible for nothing being changed in this country.
 You are killjoys ("cenizos").
 I don't want political killjoys, people who have been unable to do anything in 25 years.
 I don't want political leaders from IU (and I have worked for them, they are unable to read the political situation) to approach us.)

 In August 2015, Iglesias endorsed Jeremy Corbyn's campaign in the Labour Party leadership election (Note: "We salute and support him," he told reporters.
 "The fact that at this moment Jeremy Corbyn is the favourite to win... and make a 180-degree turn from the direction set out by Tony Blair shows how much things are changing across Europe."
 Iglesias added: "A different Labour Party that returns to its origins as a representative of the popular classes is, I believe, very important.")

-He has declared himself a defender of the Venezuelan Bolivarian government several times and has stated his admiration for the policies of Hugo Chávez.
-He has later changed his public statements regarding Venezuela and disavowed some of his earlier comments, calling the crisis in Venezuela a "disaster".
+In 2014, at a Chavez tribute in November 2014, Iglesias, wore a red shirt, which represents the political ideology of Chavismo, with the Eyes of Chavez printed on the shirt.
+He has expressed support for the Venezuelan Bolivarian government several times and praised the policies of Hugo Chávez.
+In December 2018, he disavowed some of his earlier comments and said "the political and economic situation in Venezuela is disastrous".
+During the 2019 Venezuelan presidential crisis, Iglesias said the Spanish government and the European Union "must defend international legality, not a coup d'état".
+He said US president Donald Trump and his allies were acting to secure Venezuela's oil for themselves and "are not interested in democracy and human rights in Venezuela".
 (Note: Despite this, during the 2019 Venezuelan presidential crisis, Iglesias argued, in what it was considered a defense of Nicolás Maduro, that the Government of Spain and the EU "should defend international legality, instead of a coup", also arguing that neither Donald Trump nor his allies "were interested in democracy and human rights in Venezuela".)

 Iglesias is a prominent republican, saying that a "new republic would be the best guarantee of a united Spain built on a foundation of respect and freedom to decide".
 He is not religious, but says he finds himself in agreement with many of Pope Francis's views.